-Madalyn is one of 36 Americans chosen as 2012 Marshall Scholars.
-Receipt of this most prestigious award from the British Government recognizes her extraordinary achievements as a violinist, both academically and professionally.
-As a Marshall Scholar, she is currently pursuing a Masters degree at London’s Royal Academy of Music in the studio of world-renowned violinist, György Pauk.
-Madalyn holds an Artist Diploma from Indiana University Jacobs School of Music.
+Ms. Parnas is a 2012 Marshall Scholar.
+She earned a Masters Degree in Violin Performance, graduating with distinction from London’s Royal Academy of Music, where she studied with world-renowned violinist, György Pauk.
+Madalyn holds an Artist Diploma from Indiana University Jacobs School of Music, earning the Josef Gingold Award and twice receiving the Artistic Excellence Award.
 She graduated summa cum laude majoring in Music Industry and French from The College of St. Rose.
 Her teachers include Jaime Laredo, James Buswell, Betty-Jean Hagen, and grandfather, legendary cellist Leslie Parnas.
 Ms. Parnas performs on a 1715 Alessandro Gagliano violin.

 “Madalyn gave a fiery account of Lutoslawski’s “Subito” (1992), a work composed as a test piece for the International Violin Competition of Indianapolis and packed with technical challenges meant to show which competitors had the goods.
 Ms. Parnas negotiated this minefield with assurance and vigor, but she also seized the opportunities offered by this changeable score’s lyrical interludes and fleeting touches of humor.”

 “The Sisters Parnas, violinist Madalyn and cellist Cicely, are poised for potential major careers in an increasingly superstar-oriented classical music business.
 The winsome Stephentown, N.Y. duo made that perfectly clear in their performance with the Albany Symphony...”